 So, first, breathe: if you’re feeling freaked out right now, you have absolutely every right to be.
-But knowledge is power, so let’s ID this nasty ED’s so you can start reading ingredient lists.
+But knowledge is power, so let’s ID these nasty ED’s so you can start reading ingredient lists.

 The Internet abounds with lists of ED’s, and in truth, it’s impossible to avoid them entirely.
 But we like this list from Dermstore for beauty and lifestyle products:

-A known carcinogen and irritant found in nail products, hair dye, fake-eyelash adhesives and some shampoos.
+A known carcinogen and irritant found in nail products, hair dye, fake eyelash adhesives, and some shampoos.
 It has been banned in other countries.